dreadwrr/Developer-buddy/README.md

 Why is there isolateBACK?
 For instance if you accidently pressed save you can overwrite your backup on changes=EXIT:.
 So isolateBACK is an interlock to make sure the action is confirmed by typing save-changesnew backup.<br><br>
 ## Nemesis:
 'save-changesnew y' or yes to auto sync backup on shutdown. <br>
-adds $BASEDIR to /ect/rc.d/rc.local_shutdown and the script sets itself to non-executable so it wont call again unless you recall y or yes
+adds $BASEDIR to /ect/rc.d/rc.local_shutdown and after running on shutdown the script sets itself to non-executable so it wont call again unless you recall y or yes after reboot.
 <p>&nbsp;</p>
 <br><br><br>